Nathaniel Bassey: Early life and education

-Bassey was born in Lagos, Nigeria in 1981.
-He is from Ikot Ofon Ikono, Uyo local government area in Akwa-Ibom state, South-South Nigeria.
-His father, Mr E Joshua Bassey, was a minister in The Apostolic Church Bashua Assembly.
+Bassey was born in Lagos, Nigeria, on 27 August 1981.
+He is originally from Ikot Ofon Ikono, Uyo local government area in Akwa-Ibom state, south-south Nigeria.
+Mr. E. Joshua Bassey, his father, was a minister in the Apostolic Church Bashua Assembly.
 He studied international relations and politics at the University of Lagos before moving to London to study politics thereafter.
-Conversely, he studied music at Middlesex University Summer School.
+Conversely, he studied music at the Middlesex University Summer School.

+Nathaniel Bassey is married to Sarah Bassey.
+They got married in the year 2013, although they had known each other for 12 years before their marriage.

 Music career

-Nathaniel started his musical career in the church where he then joined the Rhodes Orchestra and played the trumpet for two years.
-He was just an ordinary trumpeter until he composed a song at the visit to Stella Obasanjo, the late wife of former president Olusegun Obasanjo.
+Nathaniel started his musical career in the church, where he then joined the Rhodes Orchestra and played the trumpet for two years.
+He was a trumpeter who composed a song at the visit to Stella Obasanjo, the late wife of former President Olusegun Obasanjo. in 2004, he featured in the album "New Jazz Stew Project: Revelation" alongside top jazz performers like Wole Oni and Yinka Davies.
 In 2018, Bassey was one of the leading artistes in the Nigerian Christian gathering - The Experience.
-His debut album Elohim was recorded and mixed in Cape Town, South Africa in the year 2008.
-It has been described as a spiritual and artistic masterpiece with the hit track, "someone's knocking at the door," a soft-rock tune currently generating so much interest locally and internationally.
+His debut album, Elohim, was recorded and mixed in Cape Town, South Africa, in the year 2008.
+It has been described as a spiritual and artistic masterpiece with the hit track, "Someone's knocking at the door," a soft-rock tune currently generating so much interest locally and internationally.